 The canvas is then stretched around them so that the reflexive surface can provide the push-pull that only stretched canvas can provide.
 There’s a reason its been done this way for centuries!
 These stretchers combine all the benefits of traditional painting with something completely new.
 The cutouts then become the hanging plates that are used for painting the painting and ultimately for hanging.

 READY TO PAINT!!!!
 Here we see the results of the unique ‘ridged edge’

 The Wooden Sculptural Elements

 In addition to their aesthetic, practically speaking, they have a significant function which is to preserve and protect the entire work of art.
 To ensure an outstanding result from aesthetic to construction, I partnered with Robert Post, Furniture Maker and good friend.
 Robert takes the time to understand the goals of each and every project, and is an essential partner throughout the process creatively and professionally.
-With his extensive knowledge, experience and skill working with various wood types and construction techniques, we review his game plan for each project.
-From there, we’re off to specialty wood suppliers where they have an incredible selection of woods from around the world (no endangered species are ever used – we wouldn’t do that!).
+With his extensive knowledge, experience and skill working with various wood types and construction techniques, we review the game plan for each project.
+From there, we’re off to specialty wood suppliers where they have an incredible selection of woods from around the world (no endangered species are used).
 At this point we agree on the best wood for the project to facilitate the aesthetic as well as construction and longevity.
-Once the plan and wood selection are finalized, Robert works in his professional level shop to create the sculptural wooden hanging structures.
+Once the plan and wood selection are finalized, Robert works in his professional shop to create the sculptural wooden hanging structures.
 Since these sculptural elements are so unusual, for each project he leverages his background to use different techniques for achieving the result.
-Every structure is finished a Waterlox varnished, paste waxed finish, that gives the piece a high quality, fine furniture level finish that showcases the beauty of wood, as well as the overall work of art.
+Every structure is finished with a Waterlox varnish, and paste wax finish, that gives the piece a high quality, fine furniture level finish that showcases the beauty of wood, as well as the overall work of art.